danieljwilson/Visual_Schedule/README.rst

 Screens
 =======

 There are two screens.
-Clicking on either switches.
+Clicking switches to the other one.

 Screen 1: Full Schedule
 -----------------------

 .. image:: images/screen1.png
-   :width: 400
+   :width: 300

 Screen 2: Current Event
 -----------------------

 .. image:: images/screen2.png
-   :width: 400
+   :width: 300

 Contact
 =============